-If the parents now wish to challenge the IHO's November 15, 2023 decision after remand, the parents must do so in district court, which has exclusive jurisdiction of the parents' instant pendency dispute and ordered the remand to the IHO for clarification of her transportation order.
-The parents were directed to file the IHO's November 15, 2023 decision after remand with the District Court, which reinforces that the District Court is the appropriate forum to hear any further challenges about the IHO decision (IHO Decision After Remand at p.
+If the parent now wishes to challenge the IHO's November 15, 2023 decision after remand, the parent must do so in district court, which has exclusive jurisdiction of the parent's instant pendency dispute and ordered the remand to the IHO for clarification of her transportation order.
+The parent was directed to file the IHO's November 15, 2023 decision after remand with the District Court, which reinforces that the District Court is the appropriate forum to hear any further challenges about the IHO decision (IHO Decision After Remand at p.
 4).
 Notably, the IHO's decision after remand did not include any instruction on how to appeal such decision to an SRO (id.).
-Even the District Court in Davis contemplated the possibility of further judicial review after remand, directing that, if the plaintiffs sought judicial review together after remand, they must be prepared to show cause why their cases should not be severed (see 2023 WL 5917659 at 6 n.8).
+Even the District Court in Davis contemplated the possibility of further judicial review after remand, directing that if the plaintiffs sought judicial review together after remand, they must be prepared to show cause why their cases should not be severed (see Davis, 2023 WL 5917659 at 6 n.8).

-An administrative SRO does not have the power to alter a court's pendency decision and here, an SRO lacked any concurrent jurisdiction to hear the parents' pendency challenges as the parents initiated her pendency dispute in District Court (see, e.g., Application of a Student with a Disability, Appeal No. 23-042; Application of a Student with a Disability, Appeal No. 20-178; Application of the Dep't of Educ., Appeal No. 20-033).
+An administrative SRO does not have the power to alter a court's pendency decision and here, an SRO lacked any concurrent jurisdiction to hear the parent's pendency challenges as the parent initiated her pendency dispute in District Court (see, e.g., Application of a Student with a Disability, Appeal No. 23-042; Application of a Student with a Disability, Appeal No. 20-178; Application of the Dep't of Educ., Appeal No. 20-033).

-Consequently, the parents' challenges to the November 15, 2023 decision after remand must be dismissed as they are not appropriately before me.
+Consequently, the parent's challenges to the November 15, 2023 decision after remand must be dismissed as they are not appropriately before me.